Skip to content

 Run-time Parameters

 Run-time parameters can change from one run to the next, or when the model is stopped and restarted.
-These include initial state values and parameters related to plant physiology, soil physiology, and biogeochemical cycling.
+These include initial state values and parameters related to plant physiology, soil physics, and biogeochemical cycling.

 Initial state values